deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 Fuckin’ *poetic.*

 Getting to corn had taken some doing.
 First was peas and legumes. **Lots** of nitrogen needed to be fixed into the nearly inorganic soil.
 Then came wheat in rotation, and other grasses.
 There they stayed until nitrogen fertilizers could be had at reasonable cost.
-Then they needed the right hybrids that could take the cooler but more predictable clime, and don’t even get *started* on all the drainage...
+Then they needed the right hybrids that could take the cooler but more predictable clime, and don’t even get *started* on all the drainage…

 Only once all that had been put into place, could the king of grains be grown.
 Like so much Austin had done with his life in these years since Chicago, it had been a monumental gamble.
 Peas and beans and wheat and alfalfa for dairy was a *safe* crop rotation, and yeah, the dairy barns up on the hilltops had turned out forty *million* pounds of milk last year…